Image via www.pexels.com

 Larissa MacFarlane, who is participating in Sickness and Stealth’s current art exhibition, Invisible said the expectations of overwork when installing exhibitions or leading up to an arts event make it difficult for those with invisible illness or a disability to participate.

-‘I don't think that this behaviour is good for even healthy people," said MacFarlane.
+‘I don’t think that this

-MacFarlane’s visual art practice began in her 30's after her brain injury rearranged her talents.
+MacFarlane’s visual art practice began in her 30’s after her brain injury rearranged her talents.
 ‘My disability has given me a way to be an artist as my brain injury ignited a passion for creativity and all things visual, but my illness has also made it difficult to progress in my career.
-For example, accessing formal education, such as university, has been very difficult,' she said.
+For example, accessing formal education, such as

 The Invisible exhibition aims to showcase how people experience chronic illness, disability, and mental health issues in a multiplicity of ways that are often hidden from view, or silenced.

 It’s opened a dialog for creatives beyond the four walls of the gallery space.
-How can we not only illuminate the experiences of those with an invisible illness to lift the stigma, but also better support such people to continue their practice or involvement in the arts community?
+How can we not only illuminate the experiences of those with an invisible illness to lift the

 Invisible illness, visible costs